 • Immunity Enhancer.

 • Can be useful in motion sickness.

-• ‘Attars’ have a distinct and strong smell which stays on for quite a few days.
+• Attars have a distinct and strong fragrance which lingers on for a while.

 • Unlike generic perfumes which come in a spray form, attar is an oil based fragrance which can be directly applied on the skin.